preciofishbone/OmniaDocsG2/_build/html/_sources/working-with-processes/authoring-processes/working-with-drafts/documents-tab/index.rst.txt

 The Documents tab - authoring processes
 ===========================================

+**Important note!** The options for this tab is quite different depending on if the feature "Process and Documents Integration" is activated or not.
+If the feature is activated, the options available are these described on this page.

+If the feature is NOT activated, you work with the Documents list as you would with any Document Rollup.
+For more information, see the bottom of the page.

 Use this tab to create a list of controlled documents that are applicable tor the process or process step.
 The top part of the list displays the documents that already has been related to this process.
 The second part lists suggestions that authors of controlled documents has made, for example:

 .. image:: process-documents-new.png